 If we thought 2 milligrams per kilogram was a small enough dose to be considered safe, how do we even conceptualize something that operates in femtograms per milliliter of blood, especially when 1 milligram = a trillion femtograms?
 That amount is inconceivably small, and quite literally, beyond comprehension, and yet, that is all it takes to disrupt hormone systems and cause illness; hormone systems that control not only reproductive capacity for the exposed individual but also affect the outcomes and health of the offspring across multiple generations.
 These chemicals directly affect the possibility of a future.
 One has to wonder if this is all it takes to disrupt critical hormone systems, what happens when we blanket the environment with tonnes of chemicals like we have done over the last 50 years or so.

 Returning to glyphosate for a moment, as of 2014, over 826 million kilograms/1.8 billion pounds were used worldwide; a 12 fold increase since 1995.
-With the worldwide population estimated at 7.3 billion persons in 2014, that is 4lbs of glyphosate for every man, woman and child on the planet in one year alone.
 That is staggering amount of chemical exposure, and yet, it is just one of thousands of chemicals we are exposed to daily.
 Just one.
 There are currently over 83,000 different chemical entities being ‘monitored’ by the EPA.
 So, on the one hand, we have standards for safety that only partially recognize the dangers of small exposures (kg/mg) but are yet ineffective inasmuch as they are still several magnitudes greater than the dosages where the damage begins.
 On the other hand, however, none of this matters because the economic drivers push exposures well above those minimal safety standards and what any reasonable person would consider safe.
 And finally, neither the toxicology, nor the ethics consider what the cumulative body and environmental burden is with regular exposures to thousands of chemicals daily.

 This brings me back to my original question, what if the possibility of the future is something that we should have been protecting all along?
 What if it isn’t a given?
 Shouldn’t there be some discussion of the ethical implications of using chemicals that damage not only the current generation but subsequent generations?
 Even if we ignore the chemistry or plead ignorance to the mechanisms of transgenerational effects, shouldn’t we at least consider whether it is ethical to release chemicals into the environment and into our bodies that potentially pose risks to future generations?
 Those who come after us inherit the world we have left.
 Shouldn’t we consider their health and the health of the environment that we leave to them?
 I think we should.
 Indeed, I think this ought to be part of any discussion of safety.
 It is not; partly by choice and partly because we have bought into this notion that the dose makes the poison and ignored the fact that the poison is the poison.
 We have eliminated the poisonousness of the chemical from the equation and out of any cogent discussion of danger.
 This allows us to proceed as if we have everything under control, as if we can recognize and mitigate any and all dangers that a particular chemical poses.
 This allows us to ignore the prospect that current actions influence future health and well-being.
 This allows us to reap the rewards of our technological prowess now and kick the costs of our ignorance down the road.
 Where are the ethics in this?